Birational contraction of genus two tails in the moduli space of genus four curves I

+Now, we shall consider the basin of attraction (see \cite{HH2} for the definition) of the Hilbert point of $(C^\star, p)$ with respect to $\rho$.
+By definition, any curve in the basin of attraction has the same Hilbert-Mumford index with respect to $\rho$ as $(C^\star, p)$.
+Basins of attraction in a Hilbert scheme may be computed by using deformation theory (see, for instance, \cite[Section~5.1]{AH}).

-\begin{corollary} Bicanonical elliptic bridges are Hilbert unstable. \end{corollary} \begin{proof} Consider the basin of attraction of the bicanonical elliptic bridge $C^\star=R_0\cup R_1\cup R$ with respect to $\rho$, where $C^\star$ and $\rho$ are as in Proposition~\ref{P:eb-special}.
+\begin{corollary} Bi-log-canonical elliptic bridges are Hilbert unstable. \end{corollary} \begin{proof} Consider the basin of attraction of the bi-log-canonical elliptic bridge $C^\star=R_0\cup R_1\cup R$ with respect to $\rho$, where $C^\star$ and $\rho$ are as in Proposition~\ref{P:eb-special}.
 The local versal deformation space of a tacnode is given by $y^2 = x^4 + a x^2 + b x + c$ where $x$ parametrizes the tangent space of (the branches at) the tacnode and $y$ is a local parameter of the tacnode (at a branch).
 The tangent space of (the branches at) the tacnode $[0,0,1,0,0]$ is parametrized by $x_1/x_2$, on which $\rho$ acts with weight $-2-(-7) = +5$.
 Hence the $\rho$ action on the local versal deformation space of the tacnode has weights $(+10, +15, +20)$.
 On the other hand, at the node $q_0 = [1,0,0,0,0]$, $\rho$ acts on the two tangent directions $x_1/x_0$ and $x_4/x_0$ with weights $-5$ and $0$ respectively.
 Hence it acts on the local versal deformation space of $q_0$ with weight $-5$.
 It follows that the basin of attraction with respect to $\rho$ contains an arbitrary smoothing of the tacnode but no smoothing of the nodes. \end{proof}

-\begin{corollary} \begin{enumerate} \item Elliptic bridges and the corresponding tacnodal pointed curves are Chow strictly semistable with respect to $\rho^{\pm 1}$; \item The basin of attraction of the Chow point of $(C^\star, p)$ with respect to $\rho$ (resp. $\rho^{-1}$) contain all elliptic bridges (resp. c-semistable pointed curves with a tacnode). \end{enumerate} \end{corollary} Note that this completely classifies c-semistable pointed curves that are attracted to $(C^\star, p)$ since any 1-PS coming from the automorphism group of $(C^\star,p)$ is an integral power of $\rho$. \begin{proof} (\ref{E:pullback}) and (\ref{E:eb-hilb}) imply that $\mu^{\mcl L_{4/3}'}((C,p),\rho^{\pm 1}) = 0$.
-We have already analyzed the basin of attraction with respect to $\rho$ in Corollary~\ref{C:eb-hilb}.
-Since $\rho^{-1}$ acts on the deformation spaces with the weights of opposite signs, we conclude that the basin with respect to $\rho^{-1}$ contain all smoothings of the node and no smoothing of the tacnode. \end{proof}
+\begin{corollary} \begin{enumerate} \item Elliptic bridges and the corresponding tacnodal pointed curves are Chow strictly semistable with respect to $\rho^{\pm 1}$; \item The basin of attraction of the Chow point of $(C^\star, p)$ with respect to $\rho$ (resp. $\rho^{-1}$) contain all elliptic bridges (resp. c-semistable pointed curves with a tacnode). \end{enumerate} \end{corollary}